Piyushtiwari919/EchoStream/README.md

 ## Building...
-# Description : Create a website named EchoStream used for exploring movies.
+# Description : This project named EchoStream used for exploring movies.

 # React + Vite